A subscriber at my YouTube channel left me a great comment the other day:

 Here is another algo for the mini S&P.

-Here is the equity curve for 1 contract.
-I show equity curves later with trading 2 contracts, so it is easier to compare equity curves, since the overall Net Profit is comparable.
+Here is the equity curve for one contract.
+I will show equity curves later with trading two contracts, so it is easier to compare equity curves, since the overall Net Profit is comparable.

 In general, this strategy is smoother than the first two, but that initial drawdown between trades 10 and 15 causes the CAGR/Max DD stats to be lower.